Sharp-Peak Functions for Exactly Penalizing Binary Integer Programming: Numerical experiment

-{\bf d) Effect of $q$.} We fix ${(m,n,s,\rm{nf})=(500,1000,500,0)}$ but increase $q$ over range $\{1.25,1.5,\ldots,2.5\}$.
-The median results over 20 trials are reported in Figure \ref{fig:effect-q}.
+{\bf d) Effect of $q$.} We fix ${(m,n,s,\rm{nf})=(500,1000,500,0)}$ but increase $q$ over range $\{1.5,1.75,\ldots,2.5\}$.
+The best values, together with the mean results and standard deviation over 20 trials, are reported in Table \ref{tab:recovery-msnfq}.
 As mentioned earlier, GUROBI and EMADM cannot handle non-quadratic cases (namely, $q \ne 2$) and are therefore excluded from this experiment.
-Again, ShaPeakg and Shapeakh maintain the highest accuracy for all cases.
+Again, ShaPeakg and Shapeakh maintain the lowest gap for all cases.

 {\bf e) Effect of higher dimensions.} In this experiment, we exclude GUROBI and EMADM for the comparison due to their dramatically increased computational time when $n \geqslant 10^4$.
-By fixing $(m, s) = (0.5n, 0.01n)$, we choose ${n\in\{10^4, 10^5, 10^6\}}$ and ${\rm{nf} \in \{0, 0.5\}}$.
+By fixing $(m, s) = (0.5n, 0.01n)$, we choose ${n\in\{10^4, 10^5, 10^6\}}$ and $\rm{nf}\in\{0,0.1\}$.
 Moreover, sparse matrices $\textbf{A}$ with $10^8$ nonzero entries are used when ${n \geqslant 10^5}$, resulting in density $10^9/(5n^2)$.
-Table~\ref{tab:effect-highdim} reports the median results over 10 independent runs.
-For each $(n, \rm{nf})$, two ShaPeak algorithms achieve the highest accuracy and the shortest computation time, demonstrating superior performance.
+Since all mean, standard deviation, and best values of the gap obtained by ShaPeak, MEPM, L2ADMM, and NPGM over 10 independent trials are identical (to zero), these results have been omitted.
+For running time reported in Table~\ref{tab:highdim-nf}, ShaPeak consistently outperforms the other three algorithms.